min0max/home-config/README.md

-# home configuration and tool
+# HOME configuration and tools
-This is back-up of my home configuration and tools
+This is personal home configuration and tools